 In addition, a range of student led projects related to private equity, venture capital and new venture formation are offered through the Polsky Center for Entrepreneurship Experiential Courses and Labs.

-For more information, please contact Kimberly Williams, senior associate director of corporate relations.
+For more information, please contact Nancy Johnston, senior associate director of corporate relations.